tjim/smpcc/README.md

     docker run -v [absolute path to smpcc source dir]/examples:/root/examples smpcc [.c file under examples directory]

+For example:

+        docker run -v [absolute path to smpcc source dir]/examples:/root/examples smpcc vickrey.c

+Will compile the Vickrey-Clarke-Grove example.
+For instructive purposes, vickrey.c is also the default file to be compiled, so running:

+        docker run -v [absolute path to smpcc source dir]/examples:/root/examples smpcc

-`smpcc` output will be generated under the examples directory.
+Will also compile vickrey.c.
+The output from `smpcc` will be stored under the examples directory.